 Step 5 Configure git always to sign commits

 Let's enable the Git client always to sign commits with our new key.

 git config --global user.signingkey [THIS_KEY_ID] git config --global commit.gpgsign true

 Now try and commit to one of your projects.
 And it should show a verified commit like this:

 If you have issues in the last part and the response is saying the commit can't be verified, you can try the following:

 echo "test" | gpg --clearsign

 If that is showing it failed, use the following command:

 Now rerun the command, and you should see a PGP signature.

-It might also help to kill the client, so it will ask for the password the first time!
+It might also help kill the gpg client so that it will ask for the password the first time!